Lisandro de la Torre: De la Torre's death and legacy

-Although some Historians considered he was overwhelmed by his economic problems, it is generally agreed that Lisandro de la Torre was deeply saddened by Bordabehere's murder, as well as feeling disgusted and disheartened with the corruption and injustice prevalent in Argentina's politics at the time.
-He committed suicide by shooting himself in the heart with a revolver on 5 January 1939, in Buenos Aires.
+Although some historians considered he was overwhelmed by his economic problems, it is generally agreed that Lisandro de la Torre was deeply saddened by Bordabehere's murder, as well as feeling disgusted and disheartened with the corruption and injustice prevalent in Argentina's politics at the time.
+He died by suicide after shooting himself in the heart with a revolver on 5 January 1939, in Buenos Aires.
 His ashes are now in an urn, buried in the El Salvador Cemetery of Rosario.

 The Dr. Julio Marc Provincial Historical Museum, also in Rosario, displays a reproduction of de la Torre's residence in 22 Esmeralda St. of Buenos Aires, with the original furniture.

 A meatpacking plant in Buenos Aires, famously the site of a major labor conflict in 1959, was named after him.

 Today, a barrio (neighbourhood) in the north-east of the city (Barrio Lisandro de la Torre, also known as Arroyito, the home of the Rosario Central football club) carries his name, as well as a one-block street in the southern region, and many streets and avenues throughout Argentina.

 A movie filmed in 1984, called Asesinato en el senado de la nación, dramatized the final days before the murder of Enzo Bordabehere.
 De la Torre was portrayed by Pepe Soriano; the movie was directed by Juan José Jusid.